-As London Cocktail Week draws to a close for another year, our city played host last night to the second annual World’s 50 Best Bar Awards, the increasingly prestigious industry knees-up recognising the globe’s crème de la crème of cocktail making.
+As London Cocktail Week draws to a close for another year, our city played host last night to the fifth annual World’s 50 Best Bar Awards, the increasingly prestigious industry knees-up recognising the globe’s crème de la crème of cocktail making.

 It won’t come as a surprise to many that London has a world-class bar scene that’s hard to beat, but London refused to comfortably win last night in favour of wiping the floor with the world.
 Proverbially speaking, at least.